cosmos/gaia/docs/migration/cosmoshub-4-v13-upgrade.md

 When the upgrade block height is reached, Gaia will panic and stop:

-This may take 7 minutes to a few hours.
+This may take a few minutes to a few hours.
 After upgrade, the chain will continue to produce blocks when validators with a total sum voting power > 2/3 complete their node upgrades.

 ### Auto-Downloading the Gaia binary